Five Smart Things to Tell Your Single Daughter

 If later, you feel called to be a mother through adoption, you get to choose the child and you get to choose the time.
 If you’d rather forego the motherhood experience completely, you’re still a woman.
 You’re neither defective nor deficient.
 You have more time to enjoy vacation time abroad; more girlfriend time at celebrations and reunions; more ability to volunteer for, and write checks to worthy causes.
 You have more energy to pursue and fulfill your goals.
 Some mothers can do all this too, but there's no need for comparison.
 The point is that you succeed despite not having the mother accolade.

-You're already a woman, so excelling in womanhood means being the best that you can be.
+Excelling in womanhood means being the best woman that you can be.
 It is likely that an excellent woman can become an excellent wife and/or mother if she chooses.

 © 2017 Dora Weithers